 Icing on the cake

-While other northern cities made their wealth from wool, coal, cotton and steel, York went its own sweet way and became Britain's capital of chocolate.
-York's Chocolate Story (23) on King's Square (0845 498 9411; yorks chocolatestory.com; 10am-6pm daily; £9.50) explains the origins of chocolate and the manufacturing process, and includes live demonstrations of the chocolatier's art.
-It's a place to melt the heart of any chocolate lover.
+As other northern cities made wealth from wool, coal, cotton and steel, York went its own sweet way and became Britain’s chocolate capital.
+York’s Chocolate Story (23) on King’s Square (0845 498 9411; yorkschocolatestory.com; 10am-6pm daily; £9.50) explains all.